qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 in the :menuselection:`Project --> Properties... --> General` tab.
-Click on the small button at the left of the textbox to toggle between the Coordinate option and the |extents| :guilabel:`Extents` option that displays the coordinates of the current lower leftmost and upper rightmost corners of the map view in map units.
+Click on the small button at the left of the textbox to toggle between the Coordinate option and the |extents| :guilabel:`Extents` option that displays the coordinates of the current bottom-left and top-right corners of the map view in map units.

 Next to the coordinate display you will find the :guilabel:`Scale` display.